Find out more about the different types of support available to our students

 In addition, we work with a number of carefully selected professional representatives all over the world.
 They are fully trained to provide advice about studying with us, our courses and living in the UK.
 They can also help you with your application and pre-arrival preparations.
 Find out about professional representatives in your country.

-If you are visiting the UK for longer than six months you are guaranteed free access to the UK's National Health Service (NHS).
+If you are visiting the UK for longer than six months and are from a country outside of the European Economic Area you will be required to pay the immigration healthcare surcharge (IHS) as part of your visa application.
+Once you have paid this surcharge you are guaranteed free access to the UK's National Health Service (NHS).
+More information can be found on the UK Government website.

 Students are also encouraged to register with an NHS dentist.
 Visit the NHS website to find a dentist in your local area.